Skip to content

 Ensure proper Captcha behavior

 If your installation uses Varnish and you want users to be able to configure and use Captcha in their forms, you must enable sending Captcha data as a response to an Ajax request.
-Otherwise, Varnish does not allow for the transfer of Captcha data to the form, and as a result, users see an empty image.
+Otherwise, Varnish doesn't allow for the transfer of Captcha data to the form, and as a result, users see an empty image.

 To enable sending Captcha over Ajax, add the following configuration: